ochaloup/blog-and-twitter-stuff/temp/spl-gov-in-marinade.md

 When all instructions are executed the proposal is moved to final [`Completed`](https://github.com/solana-labs/solana-program-library/blob/governance-v3.1.0/governance/program/src/state/enums.rs#L121) state.

-There is one more eventuallity where the instructions from the proposal fail to be executed.
+There is one more eventuality where the instructions from the proposal fail to be executed.
 That could be caused by wrongly composed instructions
 (e.g., wrong accounts passed to the instruction) or the state of the blockchain changed since the proposal was created and the constraints for the instruction executions cannot be met anymore.
-In that case the proposal may be marked as [`ExecutingWithErrors`](https://github.com/solana-labs/solana-program-library/blob/governance-v3.1.0/governance/program/src/state/enums.rs#L121) by calling appropriate instruction (anyone with permission to execute instructions can do that).
+In that case the proposal may be marked as [`ExecutingWithErrors`](https://github.com/solana-labs/solana-program-library/blob/governance-v3.1.0/governance/program/src/state/enums.rs#L121) by calling appropriate instruction (called by the proposal creator).

+## Survey type proposals

+**TODO:** ... write about survey type proposals: https://github.com/solana-labs/solana-program-library/pull/3847

 ## Voting and Locking Tokens